gcallah/BookReviews/atherton.md

-After a short biographical sketch of Berkeley's life, Atherton begins addressing his writings by examining *An Essay Towards a New Theory of Vision*, a lesser known work of his, and asks whether this work, which appeared before his two major philosophical works, was some sort of diversion, or a coherent preliminary to them.
-Atherton succeeds in tying discussions in this book to themes taken up in *Principles of Human Knowledge* and *Three Dialogues Between Hylas and Philonous*.
+After a short biographical sketch of Berkeley's life, Atherton begins addressing his writings by examining *An Essay Towards a New Theory of Vision*, a lesser known work of his.
+She asks whether this work, which appeared shortly before his two major philosophical works, was some sort of diversion, or a coherent preliminary to them.
+Atherton later justifies her choice to address this work by tying discussions in it to themes taken up in *Principles of Human Knowledge* and *Three Dialogues Between Hylas and Philonous*, and showing how the former can help clarify the latter.